Lincoln railway station: Current and future development

 Lincoln is included in the Lincoln Transport Hub redevelopment scheme, with aims to improve connectivity between bus and rail services in Lincoln by the construction of a new bus station adjacent to the railway station, alongside improvements to the railway station itself, including a new pedestrianised plaza outside the main entrance on St Mary's Street.
 Construction of the Transport Hub commenced in August 2016 and was completed in January 2018.

 There are also plans for improvements to the railway station itself, alongside the construction of a new footbridge over the railway line from Tentercroft Street into the city centre to increase the connectivity of the city centre on foot and by cycle.

-In addition to this, there is currently construction of a coffee shop within the station premises.
+Following building work in 2018 and 2019, a Costa Coffee branch was opened at the station in the former station buffet.

 Future services

-For many years, Lincoln had not been served with a direct rail service to London.
+For many years, Lincoln lacked direct rail services to London.
 However, the awarding of two new rail franchises saw this remedied.